William A. Little (Georgia judge): Legal and political career

 Little entered the practice of law in Talbot County, and shortly thereafter was elected solicitor of the county court.
 In 1872 he was appointed solicitor general of the Chattooga circuit; in 1877 he moved to Columbus, and was elected as a delegate to the constitutional convention, and served in the Georgia House of Representatives, of which he was speaker from 1884 to 1887.
 In 1891, he became Attorney General of Georgia, and was later appointed as an assistant attorney general of the United States.
-In 1897, while holding this office he was elected to the state supreme court, and was re-elected in 1900 to a six-year term, but resigned from the court on January 1, 1903, due to poor health.
+On December 16, 1896, while holding this office, pursuant to a constitutional restructuring of the state supreme court, Little was elected to the state supreme court as a Democrat, along with Samuel Lumpkin, Andrew J. Cobb, and William H. Fish, all elected "practically without opposition".
+Little was re-elected in 1900 to a six-year term, but resigned from the court on January 1, 1903, due to poor health.
 He was succeeded on the court by Joseph Rucker Lamar, who would later serve on the Supreme Court of the United States.

 Little retired from active practice in 1913 because of ill health.
 He was at that time a judge on the Chattahoochee circuit bench, a position he had held for a number of years.